Assets acquired while married are divided equally

-When it comes to dividing your property as part of your divorce or separation, generally each person continues to own any property acquired before the marriage.
-However, property acquired during the marriage and any increase in value during the marriage of assets acquired before the marriage, will need to be equally divided.
+When dividing your property as part of your divorce or separation, each person normally continues to own any property they acquired before the marriage.

 Inheritances either person received during the marriage may be excluded from the property to be divided.
-Other types of property may also be excluded or exempt from division, depending on the applicable provincial law.
+Other types of property may also be excluded or exempt from being divided, depending on the law that applies in your province.

 Types of assets and how they’re treated